src-its/ca-policies/library-shift-policy.md

 Avenues for publishing your event are as follows:

+1. Submit your event to the Library
 1. Submit your event to the SRC Events Calendar
-    * Submissions to the [SRC Events Calendar](http://simons-rock.edu/events/index.php?com=submit) are [published on-line](http://simons-rock.edu/events/) and also published via email to the SR Activities Bulletin
+   * Submissions to the [SRC Events Calendar](http://simons-rock.edu/events/index.php?com=submit) are [published on-line](http://simons-rock.edu/events/) and also published via email to the SR Activities Bulletin; this publication channel does not accommodate attachments
-1. Submit your event to the student announce mailing list *
+1. Submit your event to the Student Announce mailing list
+   * SRC CAs can announce events directly to your peers by submitting your notifications our 'student announce' mailing list" `student@simons-rock.edu`; when using this publication channel to announce your event, please attach either the `.gif` or `.PDF` version of your poster

 ---